 - a comparison between conventional and Swiss turning -

 With conventional turning the material is grasped one by one with a chuck and turned.
-The workpiece is loaded and unloaded by a person or a robot. • Turning is performed by moving the cutting tool along the X-axis and the Z-axis. • Because it chucks according to the shape of the workpiece the range of the parts that can be processed is wide. • It is possible to machine parts that have been shaped to some extent such as after forging and casting materials.
+The raw workpiece material is loaded by a person, a robot or a bar feeder/loader and the finished part is unloaded by a person, a robot or a part catcher. • Turning is performed by moving the cutting tool along the X-axis and the Z-axis. • Because it chucks according to the shape of the workpiece the range of the parts that can be processed is wide. • It is possible to machine parts that have been shaped to some extent such as after forging and casting materials.

 With a switchable guide bushing / non-guide bushing set-up (using a removable guide bushing available on many Swiss turning centres including all the Po Ly Gim Swiss turning centre models) Swiss turning centres are also perfect for high speed / high accuracy / high surface finish production of small diameter / short length parts using regular bar stock in the non-guide bushing set-up with shorter material remnant instead of ground bar stock in the guide bushing set-up with longer remnant.